 Redwing has traversed an amazing 30+ year journey through the healing arts during the infancy and evolution of palliative care.
 Her intention in becoming a nurse was to be a midwife to the dying and tend to the critically and terminally ill.
 As her career migrated from oncology to critical care to hospice and palliative care, her own cancer diagnosis thrust her into the world of her patients’ experiences, and to facing her own mortality.

-Redwing is currently the Director of Patient and Caregiver Education at the Center for Education in Palliative Care at the Mt.
+Redwing is currently the Director of Patient and Caregiver Education at the MERI Center (Making Education Relevant and Integrated) for Primary Palliative Care Education at the Mt.
 Zion Campus of the University of California, San Francisco.

-As part of this program she leads monthly Advance Care Planning workshops through the Cancer Center at UCSF and will be offering End of Life Doula trainings at UCSF beginning in summer of 2019.
-For a schedule of workshops at UCSF, please go to: cancer.ucsf.edu/support/crc/
+As part of this program she leads monthly Advance Care Planning workshops for patients and their families.
+She will be offering End of Life Doula trainings beginning later in 2019, as well as workshops for family caregivers to help people be prepared to assist friends and loved ones who are dealing with serious illness.
+For a schedule of workshops at UCSF, please go to: cancer.ucsf.edu/support/crc/.

 Workshops with Redwing